 Where is Fantastic Shopping at the Charleston City Market?

-You can always relive the lives of the urban poor in the 18th Century and enjoy some of the most touristy shopping in Charleston.
+You can always relive the lives of the urban poor in the 18th Century and enjoy some of the most touristy shopping in downtown Charleston.
 While people back then were shopping for necessities, the majority of Charleston City Market vendors are peddling wares devoted to the tourist market.

 The list of vendors is pretty extensive, but it includes everything from prepared food to jewelry to toys to works of art.
 The most famous items for sale at this flea market are the sweetgrass baskets, which local Gullah people make using local materials.
 The techniques used to make these Charleston baskets are similar if not the same as those used by West African peoples.
 But the Old City Market of Charleston is definitely the place to go for souvenirs from your trip.